zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       message *[PARENT_FOUND]*.
    2. The existance of the *child zone* has been determined.
 Emit the message *[CHILD_FOUND]*.
+   3. Repeat the SOA query for the *child zone* to all name servers for the parent zone.
+   4. If any server returns NXDOMAIN (as in step 5), NODATA (as in step 6) or CNAME/DNAME (as in steps 7 and 8) emit *[INCONSISTENT_DELEGATION]*.
-   3. Exit the steps.
+   5. Exit the steps.

-10. If the server does not respond, the respond contain an unexpected RCODE or any other error, try next server at step 2.
+10. If the server does not respond, the respond contain an unexpected RCODE or any other error, try next server at step 3.

-11. If delegation to a zone at a higher level is returned, then follow the delegation.
+11. If delegation to a zone at a higher level than *child zone* is returned, then follow the delegation.

-12. If all servers are exhausted:
+12. If all tests above are exhausted:
     1. The parent zone cannot be determined.
     2. The *child zone* cannot be determined.
-    3. If *normal test* emit the messages *[NO_CHILD]* and *[PARENT_INDETERMINED]*.
-    4. If *undelegated test* emit the messages *[UNDEL_AND_NO_CHILD]* and *[UNDEL_AND_PARENT_INDETERMINED]*.
+    3. If *normal test* emit the messages *[NO_CHILD]* and *[PARENT_INDETERMINED]* else emit the messages *[UNDEL_AND_NO_CHILD]* and *[UNDEL_AND_PARENT_INDETERMINED]*.
-    5. Exit the steps.
+    4. Exit the steps.

 Parent zone     |*child zone*        |Run normal test?|Run undelegated test